Meal Kit Subscriptions: Comparing the Best Dinner Delivery Services

-- Recipe Creators: Chefs Robert Lupo and Seth Freedman create PeachDish’s recipes, with occasional collaborations with guest chefs throughout the Southeast, like Terry Koval (Wrecking Bar Brewpub) and Duane Nutter (One Flew South).
+- Recipe Creators: Chefs Robert Lupo and Seth Freedman create PeachDish’s recipes, with occasional collaborations with guest chefs throughout the Southeast, like Terry Koval (Wrecking Bar Brewpub) and Duane Nutter (formerly of One Flew South).

 - Recipes We Tried: Filet Mignon with Garlic Mashed Potatoes and Arugula Salad; Goose Egg Frittata with Sweet Peppers; Orecchiette Pasta Puttanesca with Pecorino Romano

 - Recipe Style: These recipes were the most varied of the ones we tried, both in terms of how good they tasted (one was a total flop) and how easy the recipes were to follow.
 While the orecchiette was one of our favorite meals of all the boxes we tried (full of flavor and freshness), the steak recipe left off many important steps (like seasoning the mashed potatoes), missed cooking times by a large margin (the steak took three times as long to cook as the instructions indicated) and didn’t provide the right amount of ingredients (way to much salad dressing and not nearly enough arugula, for example).
 The recipes also felt a bit uninspired compared to some of the other offerings.
 Photos are provided on the recipe cards, making plating a breeze.